PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Leaderboard/Unity Leaderboards.md

 ### Getting the Leaderboard Data in Unity

-You have already seen how to send a logEventRequest, in Unity, in the previous tutorial on Cloud Code, which you can check out [here](/Getting Started/Using Cloud Code/Unreal Cloud Code.md).
+You have already seen how to send a *logEventRequest*, in Unity, in the previous tutorial on Cloud Code, which you can check out [here](/Getting Started/Using Cloud Code/Unity Cloud Code.md).
 The code is as follows:

 ```
 new GameSparks.Api.Requests.LogEventRequest().SetEventKey("SUBMIT_SCORE").SetEventAttribute("SCORE", "1234").Send((response) => {